arontier/ad3-descs/apps/property/docs/en/README.md

 Calculate properties a molecule.

+---

+# Inputs
+### Query compounds
+ - Drawing : If you draw the compound in 2D and hit Import drawings, it will be entered as smiles.
+ - Smiles : Add Smiles and name.

+### Apply Filter
+Select a range for the five properties and find the compounds that fit within it.

+---
+# Outputs
+## Web page
+### Molecule Summary
 |  Name   |                  Description                   | Unit  | Range or recommended values |
 | :-----: | :--------------------------------------------: | :---: | :-------------------------: |
 |   MW    |                Molecular weight                | g/mol |          150 ~ 650          |